 What to eat:

-- Folic acid (> 400 mcg daily): plenty of leafy green vegetables, citrus fruits, beans and nuts
+- Folic acid (upwards of 400 micrograms daily): plenty of leafy green vegetables, citrus fruits, beans, and nuts

-- Iron (27 mg daily): eggs, poultry, and green vegetables
+- Iron (27 milligrams daily): eggs, poultry, and green vegetables

 What to avoid:

-Additionally, addressing physical health is important for getting pregnant.
-Getting into a good exercise routine before you conceive is the best way to condition your body to prepare for pregnancy.
+Additionally, being active is important for becoming pregnant.
+Get into a good exercise routine before trying to conceive to strengthen and condition your body for pregnancy.

-I’m not necessarily saying to start training for a marathon tomorrow, but 3 days of moderate exercise weekly for 30-45 minutes at a time will do wonders for your cardiovascular health (and stress levels).
-Examples include swimming or brisk walking at a pace where you can talk but not sing.
+I’m not necessarily saying to start training for a marathon tomorrow, but three days of moderate exercise weekly for thirty to forty-five minutes at a time will do wonders for your cardiovascular health (and stress levels).
+Examples include swimming or brisk walking at a pace where you can talk, but not sing.

-Finally, stress—whether it is physical or emotional – can wreak havoc on your hormones, mood, and overall fertility for you and your partner.
-High levels of cortisol, the “stress hormone,” have been linked to low libido, erectile disfunction and suppressed ovulation.
+Finally, if you’re trying to conceive during a pandemic or otherwise, understand that stress management is important for fertility.
+Stress – whether it is physical or emotional – can wreak havoc on your hormones, mood, and overall fertility for you and your partner.
+High levels of cortisol, the stress hormone, have been linked to lower libido, erectile dysfunction, and suppressed ovulation.